-- Prewarm 1x Hybridization buffer, Blocking Buffer, and 1x Hybridization wash buffer at 42°C for 1 hour or until the buffers are clear without visible precipitation before using. - Pre-hybridization can be done during T7 RNA transcription at the Step 4.
+- Prewarm 1x Hybridization buffer, Blocking Buffer, 1x Hybridization wash buffer at 42°C for 1 hour or until the buffers are clear without visible precipitation before using. - Pre-hybridization can be done during T7 RNA transcription at the Step 4. - 11.
+Remove the sealing film from the plate.